 “The No. 1 problem for mobile carriers right now is traffic because traffic on networks creates problems in quality of service,” Sanjit Singh, a New York-based analyst at Wedbush Securities Inc., said by phone on June 29.
 “Allot plays right into that space and should continue seeing waves of new activity that allow it to grow.”

-Allot will probably say revenue grew to $25 million in the second quarter, up from $19 million in the year-earlier period, according to the mean estimate (ALLT) of 11 analysts surveyed by Bloomberg.
+Allot will probably say revenue grew to $25 million in the second quarter, up from $19 million in the year-earlier period, according to the mean estimate (ALLT:US) of 11 analysts surveyed by Bloomberg.

-The company’s first-quarter revenue surprised (ALLT) 34 percent of investors, the most since August 2010, data compiled by Bloomberg show.
+The company’s first-quarter revenue surprised (ALLT:US) 34 percent of investors, the most since August 2010, data compiled by Bloomberg show.

 Sales in Europe, the Middle East and Africa accounted for 73 percent of revenue in the first three months of the year, and 14 percent from the Americas, Nachum Falek, chief financial officer of Allot, said in a May 1 earnings call.